Doune Ponds

 - A new bridge at the west edge of the site.

-- Constructing 84 steps up to Lundie Road.
+- Constructing 84 steps up to Lundie Road towards the Commonty Walk.

 - Demolition of the old jetty and building a new and improved viewing platform.